 Justice Julie Countiss

-Justice Countiss was born and raised in the Texas Panhandle.
-She graduated from Southern Methodist University in Dallas and joined Teach for America in 1993.
-Her experience teaching elementary school in the South Bronx, New York City with TFA, ignited her passion for public service.
-After graduating from the Law Center at the University of Houston in 2002 and years of working in private practice, Justice Countiss returned to serve her community as Assistant County Attorney in the Office of the Harris County Attorney.
-One of her proudest pro-bono accomplishments was working as a volunteer attorney for Kids in Need of Defense where she represented unaccompanied minors from Honduras and El Salvador in immigration court and in their applications for permanent residency.
+Born and raised in the Texas Panhandle, Justice Countiss graduated from Southern Methodist University in Dallas and joined Teach for America in 1993.
+Her experience teaching elementary school in the South Bronx, New York City ignited her passion for public service.
+After graduating from the Law Center at the University of Houston in 2002 and years of working in private practice, Justice Countiss returned to public service as Assistant County Attorney in the Office of the Harris County Attorney until her election to the Court.

 Justice Countiss is actively engaged in the judiciary statewide and nationally.